kjfanj/keyword-reddit/readme.md

 MY_GMAIL=XXXXXXXXX@gmail.com (the gmail account you used to create the APP_PW) APP_PW=XXXXXXXXXXXXXXXX (You get this from Google's App passwords after turning on 2-step verification)
 ```

+You can go to the reddit developer console [here](https://www.reddit.com/prefs/apps) after logging in to create an app.

+For sending email you will need to go to the [security tab](https://myaccount.google.com/security) in your account setting after logging in, and you will first allow 2-step verification, then create an app password, which is what you will put in the .env file.

 More specifics in the images folder.

 ## Running the program